Project overview

 Short recording of current journey (entry point: Sky Shop)

-Prospect customers had the tiers displayed in order of increasing price.
+Prospect customers saw tiers listed in ascending price order

 Proposed a change from Active tag to Current

-The top rail displayed higher-level information like price, while the second rail detailed each tier.
+The UI featured 2 rails.
+The top rail showed high-level info (e.g. price) and the second rail detailed each tier.

-I looked in to optimising this but the feedback from our Developers and Design management indicated limited flexibility in changing our existing Commerce templates.
-However, the Product and Design directors supported revisiting our templates at a future date to improve scalability.
+I looked in to optimising this but the feedback from our Developers and Design management confirmed limited flexibility within current Commerce templates.
+That said, Product and Design directors supported revisiting our templates at a future date to improve scalability and UX.

-I also redesigned the Order Summary page to align with the existing Glass UI for consistency (Consistency and Standards).
+I also redesigned the Order Summary page to align with the existing Glass UI for a consistent visual language across the platform (Consistency and Standards) to reinforce user trust and familiarity during the purchase flow.

 I also saw further opportunities to optimise the existing 3 step cancellation journey.